 Listening to your inner voice is often sage advice.
-But what happens when it tells you that you’re not good enough or that you’re going to fail so why bother trying?
-Our brains try protecting us from harm, but in so doing, we can limit ourselves from growing.
-Self-compassion, retraining our brain, and a little bit of humor can turn a dreaded foe, our Inner Critic, into a friend.
+But what happens when it tells you that you're not good enough or that you're going to fail so why bother trying?
+Our brains try to protect us from harm, but in so doing, we can limit ourselves from growing.
+Self-compassion, brain retraining, and a little bit of humor can turn a dreaded foe, our Inner Critic, into a friend.

 We’ve all heard that inner voice telling us to “wait, stop, you don’t know what you’re doing."
 Even those we perceive to be the highest of achievers are not immune to the Imposter Syndrome, that phenomenon whereby we live in fear that everyone is going to find out we're a fake.
 John Steinbeck confessed, “I am not a writer.
 I’ve been fooling myself and other people."
 The seemingly unshakable Meryl Streep admits to feelings of self-doubt about her ability to act.
 If these folks have their inner critics telling them they're not good enough, what hope is there left for the rest of us?

 The good news is you’re not alone.
 Psychologist Robert Firestone describes this Critical Inner Voice to be a pattern of thoughts that form an internalized and destructive dialogue that discourages us to act in our best interest.
 Many of these voices originate from our childhood and formative years where our parents told us ‘no’ to protect us from falling, or from our own unfounded uncertainties as we navigated an ever-complex world.
 If we do not learn to reframe these thoughts, they can become our default mode of thinking.